Kotlin/kotlinx.serialization/docs/serializers.md

 The implementation of the `deserialize` function from the previous section works with any format.
 However, some formats either always store all the complex data in order or do it sometimes (for example, JSON always stores collections in order).
-With these formats the complex protocol of calling `decodeElementIndex` in the loop is not needed and a faster implementation can be used if the [CompositeDecoder.decodeSequentially] function returns `true`.
+With these formats, the complex protocol of calling `decodeElementIndex` in the loop is not needed and a faster implementation can be used if the [CompositeDecoder.decodeSequentially] function returns `true`.
 The plugin-generated serializers are actually conceptually similar to the below code.